 Stock-based awards are governed by agreements between the Company and the recipients.
-Incentive stock options and nonqualified stock options may be granted under the 2016 Plan at an exercise price of not less than 100% of the fair market value of common stock on the respective date of grant.
-For ten-percent stockholders, the exercise price may not be less than 110% of its fair market value at grant.
-The grant date is the date the terms of the award are formally approved by the Company's Board of Directors.
-It is the Company's policy that before stock is issued through the exercise of stock options, it must first receive all required cash proceeds for such shares.
+Incentive stock options and nonqualified stock options may be granted under the 2016 Plan and 2020 Plan at an exercise price of not less than 100% of the fair market value of common stock on the respective date of grant.
+The grant date is the date the terms of the award are formally approved by the Company's Board of Directors or its designee.

-Through December 31, 2019 and June 30, 2020, all awards issued under the 2016 Plan were in the form of stock options.
+Through December 31, 2020, all awards issued under the 2016 Plan were in the form of stock options.
 These option agreements have service and/or performance conditions for vesting, unless immediately vested on the date of grant.
 Stock options granted typically have one to four-year service conditions for full vesting.
 The performance conditions for vesting are explicitly stated in each option agreement and are associated with clinical, business development, or operational milestones.